 As “employer,” you can set aside an additional 25% of the business entity’s income (to a maximum of $57,000) as a profit-sharing contribution.
 If you have a spouse working for the business, the same allowances may be made on his or her behalf to maximize your household retirement savings.

 Get Your Complimentary Guide to Solo 401(k) plansDownload

 Deadline Extended for Existing Solo 401(k)s

-If you had a single-member LLC or C-corp Solo 401(k) in 2019, the contribution deadline was April 15, 2020.
-If you had an S-corp or partnership LLC, the deadline was March 15, 2020.
-Both of these deadlines could be extended another six months (until September or October 2020) by filing an extension request.
-This is a huge benefit for people who want to make 2019 contributions but won’t have the funds available until later in the year.
+If you had a sole proprietorship Solo 401(k) in 2020, the contribution deadline is May 17, 2021.
+If you had an S-corp or partnership LLC, the deadline is March 15, 2021.
+Both of these deadlines could be extended another six months (until September or October 2021) by filing an extension request.
+This is a huge benefit for people who want to make 2020 contributions but won’t have the funds available until later in the year.

 What You Should Be Doing Now to Prepare

 Even though employer and employee contributions can be extended until the company tax return deadline, you will still need to file a W2 for your “employee” wages by January 31, 2021.
 This W2 details your wages and deductions for employee retirement plan contributions in box 12.
 At the very least, you should determine the amount you plan to contribute by this deadline.

 Solo 401(k) Contributions Example